Updated: August 2026

 Criminal conviction data about customers or beneficial owners may be necessary for practical risk assessment and transaction monitoring.
 However, institutions must carefully distinguish between allegations and established convictions to avoid unnecessary intrusion.
 Processing must remain strictly necessary and proportionate to the assessed risk of money laundering.

 Higher-risk customers, such as PEPs or those involved in complex cross-border transactions, justify more intrusive due diligence and broader data processing activities.
-Enhanced monitoring for these customers may include detailed beneficial ownership investigations, source of wealth verification, and ongoing transaction analysis that would be disproportionate for lower-risk relationships.
+Enhanced monitoring for these customers may include detailed beneficial ownership investigations, source-of-wealth verification, and ongoing transaction analysis that would be disproportionate for lower-risk relationships.

-Conversely, lower-risk customers should face minimal data processing consistent with both regulatory compliance and privacy protection.
+Lower-risk customers should face minimal data processing consistent with both regulatory compliance and privacy protection.
 Standard customer due diligence procedures should collect only the information necessary for basic identity verification and risk assessment, avoiding unnecessary intrusion into personal affairs.

 However, cross-border data transfers for AML purposes must still comply with GDPR Chapter V transfer mechanisms.
 Information sharing with authorities outside the European Economic Area requires appropriate safeguards, such as adequacy decisions or standard contractual clauses, even when the sharing serves anti-money laundering objectives.

-The complexity of coordinating gdpr and AML compliance is heightened by the involvement of multiple regulatory authorities with potentially conflicting priorities.
+The complexity of coordinating GDPR and AML compliance is heightened by the involvement of multiple regulatory authorities with potentially conflicting priorities.
 Data protection authorities focus primarily on privacy protection and individual rights, while financial regulators prioritise the integrity of the financial system and the prevention of financial crimes.

 Data protection impact assessments (DPIAs) should be conducted for all AML processing activities, documenting the privacy risks and the corresponding mitigation measures.
 These assessments help demonstrate compliance with GDPR while ensuring that anti-money laundering objectives are achieved proportionately.